dotmailer/dotmailer-magento2-extension/README.md

 ###### Bug fixes
 - We fixed a bug in order sync where the current date was returned for date-type order custom attributes with a `null` value.

-# 4.12.0-RC3

-###### Improvements
-- ‘Leave a review’ links in the Reviews EDC can now link to product pages instead of review pages.
-Configurable via **Stores > Configuration > dotdigital > Automation > Review Settings**.

 # 4.11.3

 ###### Bug fixes
 - We fixed an admin user permissions problem, caused by our ParentFinder class when saving products.

-# 4.12.0-RC2

-###### What's new
-- Product prices in cart, catalog and web insight data now have separate figures that include tax.

-###### Improvements
-- We’ve updated the handling of coupon codes to better enable recurring campaigns.
-- Line items in cart insight data now display prices in the quote currency, rather than the website’s base currency.
-- We’ve added error handling when calling `$order→getAllItems()`.
-This protects order and contact syncs against problems related to legacy product option data.

-###### Bug fixes
-- We fixed a problem with creating address books in the correct admin scope.

 # 4.11.2

 ###### Bug fixes
 - We've replaced the `ItemProductResolver` class constants in our `ImageFinder` class with older constants, for compatibility with Magento v2.2.0 to v2.2.6.

-# 4.12.0-RC1

-###### What's new
-- This release brings support for merchants running Magento with **Customers > Customer Configuration > Account Sharing Options > Share Customer Accounts** set to 'Global'.

 # 4.11.1